tomw1808/newscombinator-live/README.md

 ## Changes/Fixes in Libraries
 In order to make it work, there is a change in one of the libraries necessary.
 The ngInifiteScroll library does not cooperate with the foundation way of displaying the viewport very well.
 I have not found any other solution than making a change in the library itself.

-Change the following line (173) in /bower_components/ngInfiniteScroll/ng-infinite-scroll.js:
+Change the following line (173 sometimes line 177) in /bower_components/ngInfiniteScroll/ng-infinite-scroll.js:

     changeContainer(angular.element(elem.parent()));

 to the following:

     changeContainer(angular.element(elem.parent().parent()));

 ## Usage